tusharad/langchain-hs/docs/docs/getting-started/quick_start.md

     Right response -> putStrLn response
     ```
 In above code:
-1. Setup the `OpenAI` LLM with the api key, model name and optional list of callback functions.
+1. Setup the `OpenAI` LLM with the api key and optional list of callback functions.
+You can specify a custom base URL if needed.
 2. Call the `generate` function with the prompt and optional parameters.
 3. Handle the result, which can be either an error or the generated text.
 4. The `generate` function returns a `Text` response, which you can print or use as needed.